Updated September 2018

 In my opinion, Flukes are probably the worst parasite infection because they cause so much damage.

 In most instances, unfortunately, you’ll notice flukes after your fish have died in large numbers.
-Therefore it’s very important to be able to make a fish disease diagnosis in the early stages of a goldfish showing signs of illness.
+Therefore it’s very important to be able to make a disease diagnosis in the early stages of the fish showing signs of illness.
 A microscope may help to observe signs of infection.